awsdocs/aws-control-tower-guide/doc_source/monitoring-with-config.md

 ### AWS Config did not record a resource<a name="resource-not-recorded"></a>

 Certain resources have dependency relationships with other resources\.
 These relationships may be *direct* or *indirect*\.
-AWS Config no longer records resource changes for certain indirect relationships\.
 You can find a list of deprecated indirect relationships in [the AWS Config FAQ](https://docs.aws.amazon.com/config/latest/developerguide/faq.html#faq-2)\.